offGustavo/md-agenda.nvim/README.md

 ## Agenda View
 Use `:AgendaView` command to open agenda view.
 To switch between pages, use `:PrevAgendaPage` and `:NextAgendaPage`.
 (Pages are relative to today)

-Or if you want to show tasks with specific tags only, use `:AgendaViewWTF tag1 tag2`
+Or if you want to show tasks with specific tags and task types only, use `:AgendaViewWTF TODO tag2`,

 **Behavior**:
 + If the task has a scheduled time but no deadline time, it is shown on the scheduled day.
 Also, it is shown today until finished.